 The Eiffel Tower is one of the best-known landmarks in the world, and near the top of many travelers’ wish lists of things to see in their lifetime.
 It’s also one of those rare destinations that intrigues children just as much as it does adults!
-But how to structure a visit to the Eiffel Tower for kids and make it fun for the whole family while in Paris requires some basic knowledge and a plan.
-For Eiffel Tower advice, look no further than these tips.
+But how to structure a visit to the Eiffel Tower for kids, and make it fun for the whole family while in Paris, requires some basic knowledge and a plan.
+For Eiffel Tower advice, bookmark these tips.

 Before you buy tickets or invest in a tour of the tower, you must first familiarize yourself with the structure of the Iron Lady (as it is affectionately called).
 There are three levels that visitors can experience: